algogz/questions/q/aws-devop-pro.md

 ### QUESTION 210
 What is the expected behavior if Ansible is called with `ansible-playbook -i localhost playbook.yml`?

-- A. Ansiblewillattempttoreadtheinventoryfilenamed`localhost' B. Ansiblewillruntheplayslocally.
+- A. Ansible will at tempt to read the inventory file name d`localhost' B. Ansible will run the plays local ly.
-- C. Ansiblewillruntheplaybookonthehostnamed`localhost'
+- C. Ansible will run the playbook on the host name d`localhost'
-- D. Ansiblewon'trun,thisisinvalidcommandlinesyntax
+- D. Ansiblewon'trun,this is in valid command line syntax

 <details><summary>Answer:</summary><p> A